Nika riots

-The Nika riots (Στάσις τοῦ Νίκα), Nika revolt or Nika sedition took place against Byzantine Emperor Justinian I in Constantinople over the course of a week in 532 AD.
+The Nika riots (Στάσις τοῦ Νίκα), Nika revolt or Nika sedition took place against Byzantine emperor Justinian I in Constantinople over the course of a week in 532 AD.
 They are often regarded as the most violent riots in the city's history, with nearly half of Constantinople being burned or destroyed and tens of thousands of people killed.

 Background

-The ancient Roman and Byzantine empires had well-developed associations, known as demes, which supported the different factions (or teams) to which competitors in certain sporting events belonged, especially in chariot racing.
+The Roman Empire had well-developed associations known as demes, which supported the different factions (or teams) to which competitors in certain sporting events belonged, especially in chariot racing.
 There were initially four major factions in chariot racing, differentiated by the colour of the uniform in which they competed; the colours were also worn by their supporters.
-These were the Blues (Veneti), the Greens (Prasini), the Reds (Russati), and the Whites (Albati), although by the 6th century the only teams with any influence were the Blues and Greens.
-Emperor Justinian I was a supporter of the Blues.
+The factions were the Blues (Veneti), the Greens (Prasini), the Reds (Russati), and the Whites (Albati), although by the 6th century the only teams with any influence were the Blues and the Greens.
+Emperor Justinian I (r.
+527–565) originally supported the Blues, although his support for the faction abated as he entered the early years of his reign, taking a more neutral stance as he looked to limit the power of the factions.
+It may be no coincidence that when the emperor treated the factions more equally, they became more inclined to unite.
+What's more, Justinian's previous ardent support of the Blues made him seem biased and contributed to his waning control of the capital leading up to 532.

-The demes had become a focus for various social and political issues for which the general Byzantine population lacked other forms of outlet.
-They combined aspects of street gangs and political parties, taking positions on current issues, including theological problems and claimants to the throne.
-They frequently tried to affect imperial policy by shouting political demands between races.
-The imperial forces and guards in the city could not keep order without the cooperation of the factions, which were in turn backed by the aristocratic families of the city; these included some families who believed they had a more rightful claim to the throne than Justinian.